zhelih/ralg/README.md

 #ralg

-Efficient implementation of Shor's r-algorithm using BLAS/LAPACK
+Efficient implementation of Shor's r-algorithm using MKL

 Copyright Eugene Lykhovyd 2014-2018.
 All rights reserved.